fernandohackbart/ansible-oracle-fusion-middleware/README.md

 # Oracle Fusion Middleware 12.2 installation and configuration

-This playbook is aimed to support the installtion of the Oracle Fusion Middleware 12.2 over the Linux technical standard 4.0.
+This playbook is aimed to support the installtion of the Oracle Fusion Middleware 12.2 over the RHEL 7 (or equivalent)

 ## Usage:
 * In the case the download is required the variables should defined in the group variables